fralalonde/iostream/README.md

 ```

 ### Closing
 Next, when you're done reading or writing, you need to `close()` streams and readers and writers that were created.
-This is where `iostreams` shines compared to good ol'Java.
+This is where `IoStreams` shines compared to good ol'Java.
 Closing the single construct that was returned by IoStreams will close all objects that were created in one swoop, from the outmost object down to the inner resource.
 ```java
 Writer writer = IoStreams.file("a.txt").printWriter();
 // ...